BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT sends a GetSupportedDMResp message with one or more req_\obj\_results specifying its entire supported data model, listing commands, parameters, and events.
+1. The EUT sends a GetSupportedDMResp message with one or more `req_obj_results` specifying its entire supported data model, listing commands, parameters, and events.
+2. Each SupportedParamResult field contains the `param_name`, `access`, `value_type`, and `value_change` fields with valid information, if applicable.
+3. Each SupportedCommandResult field contains the `command_name` field, `command_type` field, and a set of `input_arg_names` and `output_arg_names` fields with valid information, if applicable.
+4. Each SupportedEventResult field contains the `event_name` field and a set of `arg_names` fields with valid information, if applicable.

 ## 1.77 GetSupportedDM on unsupported object